-“Vacuum and Surface Science” is an academic journal published jointly by The Vacuum Society of Japan and The Surface Science Society of Japan.
-The first issue was published in January, 2018 on the occasion of the forthcoming merger of the two societies.
+“Vacuum and Surface Science” is an academic journal published by The Japan Society of Vacuum and Surface Science.
+The first issue was published in January, 2018.
 The predecessor journals are “Journal of the Vacuum Society of Japan (JVSJ)” and “Hyomen Kagaku (Journal of the Surface Science Society of Japan)”.
 The journal is aiming to expand into new fields while following the article types published in the predecessors.
 The journal starts from Vol. 61, taking over the volume number of the long history of JVSJ.

 Predecessors ▶ Hyomen Kagaku (The Journal of Surface Science Society of Japan) Vol. 1 (1980) to Vol. 38 (2017) Online ISSN : 1881-4743, Print ISSN : 0388-5321 ▶ Journal of the Vacuum Society of Japan Vol. 51 (2008) to Vol. 60 (2017) Online ISSN : 1882-4749, Print ISSN : 1882-2398